26 Best Movies to learn Japanese in 2026

 ‘Shall We Dance’ is a famous Japanese film that tells the story of Shohei Sugiyama.
 He is a middle-aged accountant with a lovely wife and daughter who is unsatisfied with his life.

 Sugiyama sees Mai Kishikawa dancing one day and is enthralled by her beauty.
-The movie shows how Sugiyama falls in love with the dance teacher and is forced to enroll in ballroom dancing lessons.
+The film depicts how Sugiyama falls in love with the dance teacher and is compelled to enroll in ballroom dance lessons.

 The language used is pretty simple.
-However, no solid dialects or hard Japanese make it suitable for beginners.
+However, it lacks solid dialects or hard Japanese, making it suitable for beginners.

 5. Tokyo Story (東京物語) — 1953

-This movie is an old classic in the legacy of Japanese films.
-Released in 1953, it depicts the story of an aged couple whose children have settled in Tokyo’s modern city.
+This film is a classic in the legacy of Japanese cinema.
+Released in 1953, it depicts an elderly couple whose children have settled in Tokyo.

-The film beautifully portrays the impact of the world wars, generational differences on familial relations, and the importance of making time for your loved ones.
-The movie relies heavily on dialogues to convey the meanings rather than the plot and action.
+The film beautifully portrays the impact of the world wars, generational differences on familial relations, and the importance of making time for loved ones.
+It relies heavily on dialogue rather than plot and action to convey its meanings.

-The language is rich and extensive but easy enough to learn.
-So it is a must-watch for people wanting to learn Japanese at slightly more advanced levels.
+The language is rich and extensive, but easy enough to learn.
+It is a must-watch for people seeking to learn Japanese at slightly more advanced levels.

 6. Woman in the Dunes (砂の女) — 1964

 Another old classic is the movie Woman in the Dunes.
 This 1960s movie is for those who enjoy horror or thrillers.
-We know it for its eerie plotline that cryptically depicts life’s meaning.
+We know it for its eerie plotline that cryptically depicts the meaning of life.

-The film revolves around a man who gets trapped by some villagers in a house.
-They have enslaved a widow to eternally shovel sand for them to sell.
-Now enslaved, the man tries to devise ways to escape the house.
+The film centers on a man who is trapped by villagers in a house.
+They have enslaved a widow to shovel sand for them to sell eternally.
+Now enslaved, the man devises ways to escape the house.

-If the plot is not too disturbing for you to watch, this movie is suitable for picking up new vocabulary.
-So you can sharpen your Japanese.
+If the plot is not too disturbing, this movie is suitable for learning new vocabulary and sharpening your Japanese.

 7. Like Father Like Son (そして父になる) — 2013

 The Nonomiya family receives an unexpected phone call from the hospital.
-They inform them that Keita, a 6-year-old kid they’ve been parenting for six years, is not their real son.
+They inform them that Keita, a 6-year-old child they’ve been parenting for 6 years, is not their biological son.
 The hospital had accidentally switched the babies at birth.

 Learning Japanese by watching movies

-This Japanese cinema is good for understanding the everyday conversations of family relations and the importance of human bonds.
+This Japanese cinema helps understand everyday conversations about family relations and the importance of human bonds.

 8. Adrift In Tokyo (転々) — 2007

-Adrift in Tokyo is a 2007 movie that is quirky and engaging in its plot.
-It follows the story of Takemura, who has no relatives or friends.
-He’s a law student, but he has no particular goals in his mind.
+Adrift in Tokyo is a 2007 movie with a quirky and engaging plot.
+It follows the story of Takemura, a law student with no relatives or friends and no particular goals.

-A Yakuza (Japanese Mafia) who has money offers him a deal.
-The yakuza offers to forgive his debt if Takemura walks around the city of Tokyo with him.
+A Yakuza (Japanese Mafia) member who is wealthy offers him a deal.
+The yakuza will forgive his debt if Takemura walks around Tokyo with him.

 The movie beautifully shows the entire city and will leave you wanting to visit Japan at least once.
-Also, the script is uncomplicated and has mostly mundane dialogues, making it a great movie to learn Japanese from.
+The script is uncomplicated and has mostly mundane dialogue, making it a great movie from which to learn Japanese.

 9. My Neighbour Totoro (となりのトトロ) — 1998

-A Studio Ghibli movie must be mentioned in the Japanese film list.
-My Neighbour Totoro is a classic movie by Hayao Miyazaki that portrays innocence and affection.
+A Studio Ghibli film must be included in the list of Japanese films.
+My Neighbor Totoro is a classic movie by Hayao Miyazaki that portrays innocence and affection.

 This cute, wonderfully animated tale of two girls and their relationship with the cuddly, friendly spirits that live in the woods near their house is a commentary on real-world themes.
 It includes life-threatening sickness, single motherhood, and the pleasures and tragedies of growing up.